-The goal of the Mission Committee is to be obedient to the Lord.
+The goal of the Mission Team is to be obedient to the Lord.
 As Jesus commanded the disciples: “Go ye therefore , and teach all nations…” Matthew 28:19a.
 We seek to do this through local missions, missions in our region, missions across North America and missions throughout the World.
-The Mission Committee at Swift Creek Baptist Church is responsible for monitoring Mission programs that the church has decided to support.
+The Missions Team at Swift Creek Baptist Church is responsible for monitoring Mission programs that the church has decided to support.

 In addition we recommend the addition on new ministries to support and to drop ministries that seem to fall outside the area the church desires to support.
 We schedule mission trips for people of all ages who are willing to meet the needs of the laborers on the field.